MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

 - For Exchange on-premises, you must deploy the [RMS connector and configure your Exchange servers](../deploy-use/deploy-rms-connector.md).

-## To configure a label to apply Rights Management protection
+## To configure a label for Rights Management protection

 1. If you haven't already done so, open a new browser window and sign in to the [Azure portal](https://portal.azure.com) as a global admin, and then navigate to the **Azure Information Protection** blade.